jeammimi/deepnano/README.md

 - `--type template/complement/2d/all` - type of basecalling output (defaults to all)
 - `--output FILENAME` - output filename
 - `--directory DIRECTORY` Directory where read files are stored

+If you want to watch a directory for new files, first install:

+- watchdog==0.8.3

+And then use (the output parameter has no effect, we output separate fasta files for each fast5 file):

+`python basecall_no_metrichor.py --watch <directory name>`